Beyond Speedups: Hardware-Aware Evaluation of Evolutionary Algorithms on GPUs: Introduction

+Finally, GPUs make very large populations practical, and this may change the search dynamics of EAs.
+Larger populations can improve search-space coverage and diversity, but their final benefit depends on whether the algorithm can convert additional samples into useful search information.
+Thus, population size should not be viewed only as a hardware-utilization parameter.
+It is also an algorithmic parameter that affects convergence, diversity maintenance, and the exploration-exploitation balance.

+In response, this paper goes beyond speedup reporting and studies the scaling behavior of EAs on GPUs from a hardware-aware evaluation perspective.
+The study covers 16 representative EAs, including both single-objective and multi-objective algorithms, and evaluates them on 30 benchmark problems, including numerical optimization problems and neuroevolution tasks.
+The experiments are conducted on CPU and GPU platforms under different FE budgets, time budgets, problem dimensions, and population sizes.
+Rather than treating speedup as the final conclusion, we examine how GPU execution changes the observable behavior and practical evaluation of EAs.

+The main contributions of this paper are summarized as follows: \begin{itemize} \item We characterize why GPU acceleration is mechanism-dependent rather than uniform across EAs.
+The results show that GPU compatibility is determined by the degree of batched computation, memory regularity, and synchronization. \item We compare FE-budgeted and time-budgeted evaluation protocols in GPU-enabled settings.
+The results show that FE-only evaluation may truncate long-horizon behavior, while time-budgeted evaluation better reflects practical time-to-solution. \item We analyze scaling behavior across problem dimensions, population sizes, and hardware platforms.
+The results identify regimes in which GPU execution is underutilized, effective, or saturated. \item We examine large-population dynamics enabled by GPU execution.
+The results show that large populations can improve coverage, diversity, and final performance only when the underlying evolutionary mechanism can use the additional samples effectively. \end{itemize}

 The remainder of this paper is organized as follows.
-Section II reviews background on GPU-accelerated EAs.
-Section III describes the experimental methodology.
-Section IV presents and analyzes the experimental results.
-Section V discusses the implications for evolutionary algorithm research, and Section VI concludes the paper.
+Section~II reviews the basic workflow of EAs and the characteristics of GPU execution.
+Section~III presents the experimental study and analyzes the main findings.
+Section~IV discusses implications for hardware-aware EA design, and Section~V concludes the paper.